nebrius/express-facebook-auth/README.md

 # Express Facebook Auth

-Opinionated authentication middleware for Express that uses Facebook.
+Opinionated Node.js authentication middleware for [express](http://expressjs.com/) that uses Facebook.
 By being opinionated, this module is relatively straightforward to use, as far as authentication is concerned.
 In all honestly, I mostly created this module because I was getting tired of copy-pasting the same code over and over :-P

 ## Installation